 Home insurance should cover fire damage to your home and belongings, but play it safe!
 Instead of real candles in your jack-o’-lantern, try flameless votives.

 That can be an issue if you pass out candy to children on Halloween.
 If a child has an allergic reaction to your treat, you could be sued for their medical bills.

 To keep scary allergic reactions at bay, consider handing out allergy-friendly candies.
 Check the labels and keep an eye out for mischievous peanuts.

-Our home insurance covers your dwelling on an all-risk basis, meaning it covers a lot of unexpected sources of damage.
+Our home insurance covers your dwelling on an open-perils basis, meaning it covers a lot of unexpected sources of damage.

 A particularly tragic example?
 Death cleanup costs.

 If someone dies in the house (depending on the circumstance), home insurance may cover some of the removal and remediation costs if there’s damage to the home (as is often the case with unattended deaths).

 No, it can’t help you get rid of ghosts.
 That’s a job for another set of experts.